-With only a few years of production experience under his belt, ASADI has already carved a unique space in the electronic dance music realm.
+Fast making a name for himself in EDM circles, L.A.-based producer ASADI is the first to merge traditional Persian music with syncopated trap rhythms.
+With only a few years of production experience under his belt, he has already carved a unique space in the electronic dance music realm.
 The young producer has leant on his cultural heritage to combine traditional Persian instrumentation with modern electronic production tools.
 Labelled PTM (Persian trap music), the result is an expansive blend of cinematic Middle Eastern sound, driven by 808-derived sub-bass and elaborate trap rhythms.

 MASCHINE is a vital component in ASADI’s production armoury.
 Numerous viral videos showcase the producer’s peerless finger drumming skills, performing his own tracks, remixes and mash-ups via the instrument’s audio interface and durable beat/sample pads.
 With his Persian trap aesthetic creating an entirely new listening experience, ASADI champions his sound performing live with MASCHINE at music festivals worldwide.

 I’ve been making music all my life.
 I started playing piano aged five, and later guitar – a lot of rock and stuff.
 Eventually, I fell in love with producing.
 When I was 14, my dad gave me a Persian instrument – a setar.
 It’s totally different from an Indian sitar, it’s like a lute.
 Since then, my whole goal was to get better at playing instruments and producing.
 I was obsessed with combining Persian and modern music.